Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 (Appended {{% date 2023 9 2 %}}) I have been lucky enough to have spotted Qt for MCUs in a small project in my company.
 It is provided in binary form.
 It uses completely different base structure than desktop and mobile one - it does not use current existing free software like Qt Base, etc..

-I did no studying or investigating about that part since my development has no relationship about Qt, so the above words is all I know about it.
+I did no studying or investigating about that part since my development at work has no relationship with Qt, so the above words is all I know about it.

 ## Qt 6 support platforms (updated {{% date 2023 6 14 %}})